VanshajR/Handwritten-Digit-Recognition-using-KNN/README.md

 ## Results

 The notebook will output the following results:
-- A confusion matrix displaying the performance of the model.
+- A confuion matrix displaying the performance of the model.
 - The accuracy score of the model.
 - Other relevant metrics and visualizations.